markwolfeman/ist653/assignments/finalproject.markdown

 - In your plugin, click Add an Exhibit to build an exhibit that tells a story and/or documents the photos you have uploaded to the repository.
 - If you have not already, you can create a collection, and add your images to that collection so they "live" somewhere, but it's not required.
 But if your images are not associated with a collection, they can still be incorporated in your exhibit.
-- Create an image gallery inside your exhibit, and add your images.</li>
+- Create an image gallery inside your exhibit, and add your images.
 - Create 3 pages that include text and images that tell a story ( approximately 250 words for all).
 Consider the sequence, if there is one, to your pages.

 **Part 2 (10 Points) Install Simple Pages plugin**